-Accessibility overlay startup AccessiBe closes $28M series A – TechCrunch
+Accessibility overlay startup accessiBe closes $28M Series A – TechCrunch

 If you want to make your website accessible right now but lack the resources for the kind of serious revamp it would take, an “accessibility overlay” may take the pressure off while the work gets done.
-Though critics argue that these tools aren’t a permanent solution, AccessiBe has raised $28 million to show that its approach is an important part of making the entire web available to everyone.
+Though critics argue that these tools aren’t a permanent solution, accessiBe has raised $28 million to show that its approach is an important part of making the entire web available to everyone.

 It’s a problem often faced by small businesses: their website may not have been built to modern accessibility standards, and not only needs a deep dive by professionals to fix, but ongoing work to keep up to date and fix errors.
 This sort of work can be very expensive, and SMBs may not have the cash to lay out.
 This is not only a bummer for anyone with a disability who visits the site, but it exposes the business to legal action.

-At the enterprise level accessibility is increasingly becoming part of the development process, and startups like Fable and Evinced are looking to push things forward there.
+At the enterprise level, accessibility is increasingly becoming part of the development process, and startups like Fable and Evinced are looking to push things forward there.
 For those whose development budgets compete with rent and food money, however, other approaches may be desired.

-AccessiBe is one of a few new services called accessibility overlays that claim to provide total ADA compliance and other features just by installing a line of javascript.
+AccessiBe is one of a few new services called accessibility overlays that claim to provide total ADA compliance and other features just by installing a line of JavaScript.
 If it sounds too good to be true… well, it is and it isn’t.

-What the overlay code does is scrub the whole website’s user-facing code for issues like unlabeled buttons, fields that aren’t addressable by keyboard navigation, images without alt text, and other common accessibility issues.
+What the overlay code does is scrub the whole website’s user-facing code for issues like unlabeled buttons, fields that aren’t addressable by keyboard navigation, images without alt text and other common accessibility issues.
 AccessiBe’s system does so with the addition of machine learning to match features of the target site to those in its training database, so even if something is really poorly coded, it can still be recognized by its context or clear intention.

-You can try it out yourself at a handful of websites by appending #showacsb: it’s live on Everlast, Tupperware, and Playmobil (among many others).
+You can try it out yourself at a handful of websites by appending #showacsb: it’s live on Everlast, Tupperware and Playmobil (among many others).

 The result is a website that works in many ways as if it was designed with accessibility in mind, fixing a lot of the basic problems that prevent visitors with disabilities from using a site, and providing plenty of additional quality-of-life features like improving contrast, stopping animations, changing the font, etc. The overlay can be automatically activated or manually by users prompted by screen reader text that tells them how to do so.